 The transmission speed (max.
-300 Mbp/s^{}) can vary according to distance and other factors.
-If for example the other devices support the 802.11b standard the transmission speed can be max.
+54 Mbp/s) can vary according to distance and other factors.
+If i.e. the other devices support the 802.11b standard the transmission speed can be max.
 11 Mbp/s.

 Search for "wireless networking" in Windows Help and Support for more information.